Snakes And Their Endless Habitats: 10 Facts

 Black speckled palm pitviper.
 Source: public domain

 The best example is the Arizona black rattlesnake.
 This extremely dark species lives in high, mountainous pine-oak forests from 1500-2700 metres.
 These are far cooler than the surrounding deserts, and the rattlesnakes thrive there in seclusion, but appear nowhere else.
-Their lowest altitude on record was 914 metres, and they hardly ever appear below 1500m.
-This means that Arizona has a sharp dividing line: Arizona blacks on their mighty sky islands, and tiger rattlesnakes in the parched, cacti-filled deserts below, with the two virtually never intermingling.
+The lowest confirmed sighting was made at 914 metres, and below 1500m is rare.
+This means that Arizona has a sharp dividing line: Arizona black rattlesnakes on their mighty sky islands, and tiger rattlesnakes in the parched, cacti-filled deserts below, with the two virtually never intermingling.

 Another example is the black-speckled palm pitviper of Costa Rica, which lives in the Central, Tilarán and Talamanca Cordilleras (mountain ranges).
 This venomous species sticks solely to altitudes of 1150-3000 metres.
-Explore the humid lowlands surrounding them, and you might find coral snakes, but this venomous viper will be nowhere to be seen.
+Explore the humid lowlands surrounding them, and you might find coral snakes and hognose pitvipers, but this branch-dwelling viper will be nowhere to be seen.
 There are many snakes like this which disappear completely at low altitudes, preferring their mighty mountain kingdoms.

 Your email address will not be published.
 Required fields are marked *